Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

-those 10 intervals. (i.e. the timestamp of the first point) So essentially, graphite likes to show metric values before they actually happened, especially after aggregation, whereas other tools rather use a timestamp that is too late rather than too soon.
-As a monitoring community, we should probably standardize on an approach.
+those 10 intervals. (i.e. the timestamp of the first point) So essentially, graphite likes to show metric values before they actually happened, especially after aggregation, whereas other tools rather use a timestamp in the future of the event than in the past.
+As a monitoring community, we
+should probably standardize on an approach.

 10) the statsd timing type is only for timings.
 The naming is a bit confusing, but anything you want to compute summary statistics (min, max, mean, percentiles, etc) for
-(for example message sizes) can be submitted as a timing metric.
-You'll get your summary stats just fine.
+(for example message or packet sizes) can be submitted as a timing metric.
+You'll get your
+summary stats just fine.
 The type is just named "timing" because that was the original (and still most common) use case.
-Note that if you want to time an operation that happens at consistent intervals, you may just as well simply use a statsd gauge for it.
+Note that if you want to time an operation that happens at consistent intervals, you may just as well simply use a statsd gauge for it. (or write directly to graphite)

 11) the choice of metric keys you can use depends on how you deployed your statsd's